oliverguhr/spelling/readme.md

 ## Purpose

-This is an attempet to create a model that is able to fix spelling errors and common typos.
+This is an attempt to create a model that is able to fix spelling errors and common typos.

 An english work in progress model and interactive demo can be found [here](https://huggingface.co/oliverguhr/spelling-correction-english-base) and a german version [here](https://huggingface.co/oliverguhr/spelling-correction-german-base).